 Most Recent Interviews

-Matthew: Hi, I'm Matthew Kind.
-Every Monday, look for a fresh new episode where I'll take you behind the scenes and interview the insiders that are shaping the rapidly evolving cannabis industry.
-Learn more at cannainsider.com.
-That's C-A-N-N-A insider.com.
+Matthew Kind: Hi, I'm Matthew Kind.
+Every Monday look for a fresh new episode where I'll take you behind the scenes and interview of the insiders that are shaping the rapidly evolving cannabis industry.
+Learn more at cannainsider dot com, that's C-A-N-N-A insider.com.
 Now here's your program.
-Robotic automation is making its way into the cannabis industry.
-Here to tell us about it is James Slatic of Todaro Robotics.
-James, welcome back to CannaInsider.

 Matthew: Give us a sense of geography.
 Where are you in the world today?